karlan/AGN_templates/README.md

 e.g.,  SED decompositions of galaxies with possible AGN contribution or quasars, IR AGN Selections and the search for pecuilar objects, etc.

+### How to use them in SED decompostions?
-However, although these templates are empirically constructed and tested against various observations, they should be applied correctly to get scientifically meaningful results (you should never trust a fitting result only because of a very small chi-square).
+Although these templates are empirically constructed and tested against various observations, they should be applied correctly to get scientifically meaningful results (you should never trust a fitting result only because of a very small chi-square).
 For example, you should not add an old